nutanix-japan/ncsc-labs-core/lab1/lab1.rst

 #.
 When completed, open a web browser to CVM IP: ``http://<Cluster_IP>``

 #.
 Use the following user name and password provided in the lab.
-(You may change the password to one you’d like to use)

    - User: admin
-   - Password: Nutanix/4u
+   - Password: See Lab Guide or Ask your instructor

 #.
 Add your cluster VIP in Prism Element as shown here (click on the cluster name in Prism Element main dashboard on the top left-hand corner)